ivanceras/sauron/examples/progressive-rendering/README.md

 # Progressive rendering example

-This example showcases sauron's server-side rendering capability.
+This example showcases sauron's both server-side and client-side rendering capability.
 The goal of this setup is to have a consistent look when the page loaded from the server and when it is re-rendered in the client.
 This is accomplished by rendering the page with the same data in the server as in the client.